SERVIR-Amazonia/barbados-training/landcover-mapping-gee/step-through-1.md

 <img align="center" src="../images/landcover-mapping/composite.PNG" hspace="15" vspace="10" width="600">

 In computationally-intensive workflows, it is best-practice to export intermediary results to an asset, and use that exported asset in subsequent steps.
-Copy these two methods in your code and run the ToAsset task.
+Copy these two methods in your code and run the 'ToAsset' task that appears in the Task pane at top-right in the Code Editor.
 You must change the `assetId` path to one existing in your own user or cloud project asset folders.

 ```javascript
 //--------------------------------------------------------------